 Spirit mediumship religions like Candomblé, Umbanda, and Kardecist Spiritism are widespread in Brazil, and practitioners of these religions (who may or may not also consider themselves Catholic) frequent the Chapel of the Afflicted.
 There are a few reasons for this, not the least of which is the structure of the place: not all churches in São Paulo have a place to light candles, and not all candle rooms are so easily accessible from the street.
 But devotees’ eclecticism is also related to the chapel’s history as the resting place of the least fortunate.
 Visitors know the chapel as the “place where slaves were buried,” and offerings to spirit entities like the pretos velhos (“old blacks,” or the spirits of generations of enslaved Africans) or Obaluaê, the Yoruba orixá associated with healing, death, and resurrection, are common at the chapel (Amoruso 2018:4–5).

 As a private practice, the devotion to souls can be idiosyncratic.
-In its most basic form, it consists of visiting an appropriate site (usually a church or cemetery) to lighting candles for, pray to, and thank the souls of the dead on Mondays.
+In its most basic form, it consists of visiting an appropriate site (usually a church or cemetery) to light candles for, pray to, and thank the souls of the dead on Mondays.
 Devotees roundly agree that lighting candles for the dead at home is risky, as one might attract afflicted souls who “still need light.”
 As such, any church with a place to light candles is acceptable for practicing the devotion.
 But in São Paulo, the most popular sites for the practice have a special association with the death (Amoruso 2018:4).
 Some are churches that were built by institutional imperative, like the Sanctuary of the Souls in the Armênia neighborhood.
 Administered by the Missionaries of the Sacred Heart of Jesus, ritual life at the sanctuary draws from the missionary congregation’s longstanding concern for the souls in purgatory (Santuário das Almas).
 Others, like municipal cemeteries or the Chapel of the Afflicted, have a more intimate relationship (both historically and spatially) with the city’s dead.
 The historical traumas that make the Chapel of the Afflicted such a potent devotional site also make it rich in spectral lore, and a favored destination of ghost hunters, artists, and television producers.
-The Netflix series Spectros (Specters), for instance, opens with a scene set at the Chapel of the Afflicted in 1858, the year of the final burial at the old pauper’s cemetery.
+The Netflix series Spectros (Specters), for instance, opens with a scene set at the Chapel of the Afflicted in 1858, the year of the final burial at its cemetery.